-One of the biggest challenges during my stint as a stay-at-home dad was finding fun games for kids to play when they grew tired of their toys, YouTube Kids or chasing the cat until he, or they, vomited.
+One of the biggest challenges during my stint as a stay-at-home dad was finding fun games for bored kids to play when they grew tired of their toys, YouTube Kids or chasing the cat until he – or the kids – vomited.

-Here’s a list of games to play the next time you’re stuck inside the house, in line at the grocery store, packed inside a car or just trying to kill time until bed.
+Here’s a list of fun games for bored kids to play the next time you’re stuck inside the house, in line at the grocery store, packed inside a car, or just trying to kill time until bed.

 Fun Games For Kids In The Grocery Store

 Send the kids on missions to find grocery items.
 If you have two or more kids, send each to get a different item to see who can return to the cart the fastest and with the correct item.